-Component Grade Descriptor Core A To achieve an 'A' grade a candidate will: Show clear ability to demonstrate a comprehensive understanding of the full range of principles that influence construction processes and procedures in routine contexts and allow successful implementation to non-routine contexts.
+Component Grade Descriptor Descriptors • Core Α To achieve an 'A' grade a candidate will: Show clear ability to demonstrate a comprehensive understanding of the full range of principles that influence engineering activities in routine contexts and allow successful implementation to non-routine contexts.
 Make links between relevant knowledge and understanding when responding to problems in a logical and methodical format.
-Legitimate and justified approaches are provided in response to complex construction industry briefs and problems.
-Demonstrate the ability to comprehensively identify and interpret a full range of considerations in analysing complex briefs or problems.
-Including the impacts their decisions have on the wider industry and not solely on individual trades.
-There is a meticulous approach in the selection of tools, materials and methods when planning approaches or responses to construction industry briefs or problems.
+Legitimate and justified approaches are provided in response to complex engineering briefs and problems.
+Demonstrate the ability to comprehensively identify and interpret a full range of considerations when analysing complex briefs or problems, including the impacts their decisions have on design, manufacture and maintenance in engineering contexts.
+There is a meticulous approach in the selection of processes, tools and equipment, materials, methods and health and safety considerations when planning approaches or responses to engineering briefs or problems.
 Use a range of communication strategies and an ability to adapt their style and format to respond well to audience and stakeholder needs in presenting approaches to solving problems.
-Demonstrate a high degree of accuracy in knowledge and skills from across the core content and critically evaluate their own performance in meeting a brief or problem to improve.
-X OK.
+Demonstrate a high degree of accuracy in knowledge and skills from across the core content and critically evaluate their own performance in meeting a brief or problem, identifying areas for improvement where appropriate.

-Component Grade Descriptor Core E To achieve an 'E' grade a candidate will: Demonstrate a limited understanding some of the key principles and how they influence construction process and procedures in routine contexts.
-Make general links in knowledge and understanding that can sometimes be superficial and are supported by partial reasoning and not evidenced based that relates to routine problems or industry briefs.
-Respond to briefs or problems with little awareness of the impact in relation to the wider construction industry context.
-There is some understanding in selection of tools, materials, and methods to meet the requirements of routine construction industry briefs or problems.
+Component Grade Descriptor Core E To achieve an 'E' grade a candidate will: Demonstrate a limited understanding some of the key principles and how they influence engineering activities in routine contexts.
+Make general links in knowledge and understanding when responding to routine engineering problems.
+The response can sometimes be superficial, not evidence-based and supported by partial reasoning.
+Respond to engineering briefs or problems with little awareness of the impact their decisions have on design, manufacture or maintenance in engineering contexts.
+There is some understanding in the selection of processes, tools and equipment, materials, methods and health and safety considerations to meet the requirements of routine engineering briefs or problems.
 Demonstrate a small range of communication strategies that are sometimes not suitable in language and format for audiences and stakeholders with inaccuracies in technical references.
-Provide an evaluation of performance and how requirements have been met is brief with no reference on how to improve.
+Provide some evaluation of performance and how requirements have been met when addressing an engineering brief, with no reference on how to improve.
 Candidates need to complete all components to be awarded the Technical Qualification.
 Any performance determined as not meeting the standard by City & Guilds will receive an unclassified (U) result.